Legends of the Camino de Santiago and Celtic tales

 The legends of the Bosque de Sorginaritzaga or Robedal de las Brujas

-On the first or second stage of the Camino Frances, depending on if you begin in Saint Jean Pied de Port or Roncesvalles, The Camino de Santiago crosses the Forest of Sorginaritzaga, also known as the Oak Grove of the Witches.
+On the first or second stage of the Camino Frances, depending on if you begin in St Jean Pied de Port or Roncesvalles, The Camino de Santiago crosses the Forest of Sorginaritzaga, also known as the Oak Grove of the Witches.

 According to the legends, in this area near the town of Roncesvalles, the witches performed numerous rituals (exorcisms, covens, elaboration of potions, etc.).
 It was also believed that in this part of the forest witches danced naked and enjoyed sex freely.